DylanMeeus/springboot_jwt_blog/_posts/2016-02-02-switching-from-social-logins-to-saml-in-minutes-with-auth0.markdown

 You can enter domains under 'Email Domains' in order to tell Lock which user emails should be filtered through to this SSO connection.

-That's it for SAML configuration!
+That's it for SAML authentication configuration!
 Click 'Save' and 'Continue'.
 You will see a list of instructions-- you will need to provide these instructions to your IdP in order to complete the process (if you are using a third-party, like we do in this tutorial with SSOCircle, check [our docs](https://auth0.com/docs/saml-configuration) to see if your next steps are up to you).

 Once you have done this, you can test your new SAML connection in the Dashboard.
 Go to 'Connections' > 'Enterprise', then select 'SAMLP Identity Provider'.
 Next to your connection name, you should see a play icon.
 Click it to try your SAML login from the dashboard.
-If this works, you are ready to log in using SAML in your Auth0 app!
+If this works, you are ready to log in using SAML authentication in your Auth0 app!

 With just a few minutes and no code changes, we have incorporated a SAML SSO into our Auth0 app!
 Want to learn more? [try our free plan](https://auth0.com/pricing), and you can checkout the [30+ social IdPs](https://auth0.com/docs/identityproviders#social) and the [enterprise IdPs](https://auth0.com/docs/identityproviders#enterprise) that we support.